-IV.
-Summary
+5. Summary

-A fast-time simulation was conducted to examine five wind forecast uplink options to determine the effects of the uplink options on three key performance metrics.
+A fast-time simulation study was conducted to examine five wind forecast uplink options to determine the effects of the uplink options on three key performance metrics.
 The uplink options were identified based on location, number of points and the altitudes sampled.
 Performance was compared for three metrics: the delivery accuracy, number of speed commands, and the total amount of speed control used throughout an arrival.

-It was expected that the 2A4 uplink option would have worse performance, since it uses the fewest number of altitudes, the altitudes are pre-selected and likely miss the actual structure of the wind profile and all winds are sampled at a single geographic point instead of along the flight profile.
-Option 3A4 was expected to be a slight improvement as the forecast data would be sampled along the expected flight trajectory.
+It was expected that the 2A4 uplink option would have the worst performance, since it uses the fewest number of altitudes; the altitudes are pre-selected, which means that they likely miss the actual structure of the wind profile; and all of the wind points are sampled at a single geographic point instead of along the flight profile.
+Option 3A4 was expected to be a slight improvement since the forecast data was sampled along the expected flight trajectory.
 Both the 3A9 and 3B4 options were expected to further improve performance by providing better representations of the wind profile.
 Option 3A9 by including samples at five additional altitudes and option 3B4 by optimally selecting the altitudes to sample.
 Finally, option 3B9 combined all of these improvements and was thus expected to provide the best performance.
-This was not the case.
+However, this was not the case.
 For most metrics and runs there was no statistically significant differences between the uplink conditions.

-A one-way ANOVA test combined with t-tests showed no significant differences for the uplink option in delivery accuracy.
-This was unexpected as increasing the number of altitudes sampled, using a set of altitudes optimized to best represent the actual profile shape and sampling at points along the expected vertical path were all assumed to improve the overall performance.
+A one-way ANOVA combined with t-tests showed no significant differences in delivery accuracy for the uplink option.
+This was unexpected as increasing the number of altitudes sampled, using a set of altitudes optimized to best represent the actual profile shape, and sampling at points along the expected vertical path were all assumed to improve the overall performance.
 When removing the uncertainty added by forecast errors in the forecast model, a small difference was detected between the 3A4 and 3B9 uplink options across the full 70 wind conditions (Run 4).
-This difference was only 0.3 seconds in the mean and median so the operational impact of the difference would be small.
+This difference was only 0.3 seconds in the mean and median, so the operational impact of the difference would be small.

 Looking at the 95% bounds on delivery error does reveal some differences between the uplink options.
-The 3A9 and 3B9 options consistently show a smaller 95% bound suggesting that the greater number of forecast data reduces the number of outliers.
+The 3A9 and 3B9 options consistently show a smaller 95% bound suggesting that the greater number of forecast data points reduces the number of outliers.
 While the operational benefits of small changes in the mean delivery may be small, a reduction in the 95% bounds of 2-3 seconds would be operationally significant.
 A similar trend can be seen in the other metrics, although not as pronounced.

-The means of uplink options 3A9 and 3B4 were significantly different in RMS commanded speeds.
+The means RMS commanded speed of uplink options 3A9 and 3B4 were significantly different.
 The RMS metric is a relatively new attempt to assess the amount of control needed to meet the final delivery.
 While the delivery error metric measures the end state, the RMS of the differences in speeds attempts to capture the dynamics of the entire operation into one system-level metric.
 Because this is a relatively new metric of consideration, it is not known what the operationally relevant differences are.
-For this metric in particular, the 3A4 uplink option was consistently larger than the other options.
+For this metric in particular, the 3A4 uplink option was consistently larger than the other options, indicating that the IM algorithm required a greater amount of speed control to achieve the assigned spacing goal.

 Significant differences were observed between different uplink options in the total number of speed change commands.
-However, the statistical tests for this metric, since is a discrete value instead of continuous, is particularly powerful and likely to identify very slight differences.
-The differences in the mean and median were never more than one speed change as was the 95% range.
+However, the differences in the mean and median were never more than one speed change and the difference between the 95% range was also never greater than one speed change.